carlosedp/mcp-bun/README.md

 A comprehensive Model Context Protocol (MCP) server implementation optimized for the Bun JavaScript runtime.
 This server provides AI assistants with powerful tools to execute, optimize, and manage JavaScript/TypeScript projects using Bun's high-performance runtime.

-**🔄 Runtime Compatibility**: The server automatically detects available runtimes and gracefully falls back to Node.js/npm when Bun is not available, ensuring maximum compatibility across different environments.
+**🔄 Runtime Compatibility**: The server requires nodejs to be installed for the mcp server and bun to be installed so the commands can be executed.

 ## Features